-The Community Shares approach to fundraising provides only a small portion of most member organizations' budgets.
-Most community organizations need to search out funds through other sources, especially grants.
-Community organizations, and increasingly even government agencies, only survive if they can find outside sources of funding.
-And research is just as crucial to succeeding at the grant funding competition.
-Those community workers who have pulled an all-nighter writing a grant proposal, wishing they had access to data on the poverty levels of their county, or the median income, or the crime rate, or any of a myriad of statistics that would strengthen the proposal, understand the importance of good research.
+Because the funding environment is so competitive, it is not only important for an organization to get the most out of the resources it has but also to put its best foot forward in getting new resources.
+Community agencies, and increasingly even government agencies, only survive if they can find outside sources of funding.
+Those community workers who have pulled an all-nighter writing a grant proposal, wishing they had access to the poverty levels of their county, or the median income, or the crime rate, or any of a myriad of statistics that would strengthen the proposal, understand the importance of good research.
 Because maybe they didn't get that grant.
 And maybe if they had been able to do the research, they would have.

-Good research is more necessary for more groups than it has ever been before.
+So research is more necessary than it has ever been before.
 Just as the rise of word processing made "white-out" an unacceptable garnish on final drafts, the rise of Internet-based data has made "lots of poverty" an unacceptably superficial measurement in a grant proposal.
 Today there is online Geographic Information Systems, or GIS, data that can map and display the characteristics of your neighborhood, city, county, or beyond.
 There is an amazing collection of online databases covering everything from census data to toxic sites.
-And in contrast to just over a decade ago, when you had to get in your car and go from one government office to another, and then the library, and still not get everything you needed, today you can start up your web browser and find nearly everything at your fingertips.
+15 And in contrast to a decade ago, when you had to get in your car and go from one government office to another, and then the library, and still not get everything you needed, today you can start up your Web browser and find nearly everything at your fingertips.

-Of course, it's not nearly as simple as it sounds.
-Being able to just find the sources is challenging enough (though I hope Appendix D of this book will help).
+But, of course, it's not nearly as simple as it sounds.
+Being able to just find the sources is challenging enough (though Appendix D of this book will hopefully help).
 But knowing how to use the existing data and judge its accuracy, its relevance, and the effects of age on its applicability are also important.
 If you use the county-level poverty statistics for your grant proposal, and the target neighborhood for your grant is the poorest in the county, then county-level poverty statistics may not make your case.
 You might have to go to smaller census tract boundaries instead.
 Being able to design your supporting research for that grant proposal is as important as the information you ultimately get.